Processing a building warrant application

 Construction Compliance Notification Plan (CCNP)

-The CCNP sets out the key stages within the build project that have been identified for inspection.
+The CCNP sets out the key stages within the build project that have been identified for inspection and should be notified to your Surveyor / Inspector.

 If you do not reply to technical responses within nine months, your building warrant application will automatically be deemed refused unless otherwise agreed.
 We will inform you in writing one month before if we intend to refuse your application.
 If no response is received, a fresh application and fee will be necessary.